Spinal Cord Research Centre

 However, with an X11 server package installed, Linux systems support remote X11 display (see below).

 Data capture is not yet supported on OS X, but the analysis-only package is fully supported.
-It has been built and tested on OS X 10.2 (Jaguar) with Apple's X11 Public Beta 3 release of the X Window system, and tested on OS X 10.3 (Panther) & 10.4 (Tiger), with Apple's X11 package installed.
-It has also been tested on an Intel-based 10.4 (Tiger) system, and works well under Rosetta.
-It has not yet been tested on a 10.5 (Leopard) system.
+It has recently been tested on 10.7 (Lion) and 10.8 (Mountain Lion) systems using the XQuartz App.
+Versions 10.9 and later have not been tested yet, but should also work, possibly with minor updates to the software.
+It also works on older versions of Mac OS X: 10.2 (Jaguar) with Apple's X11 Public Beta 3 release of the X Window system, 10.3 (Panther) & 10.4 (Tiger), with Apple's X11 package installed.
+10.5 & 10.6 have not been tested.

-Also, with the X11 package installed, Mac OS X supports remote X11 display (see below).
+Also, with the XQuartz or X11 package installed, Mac OS X 10.2 and up supports remote X11 display (see below).

 QNX 4.23, 4.24 Unsupported